 Step 7: Defining New Domain & Search/Replace Old Domain

 If you are moving to a new/different domain then you should read over this step, if not, then you can skip this because you don’t have to update your site to point to a different domain.

 One issue people always seem to have when moving their site is that they’ve added links to other posts on their site or inserted images directly by pointing to a URL on the server, causing these to break when moved over to a new domain.
-If you want to quickly and easily search for any instances of your old domain name and replace with the new name we suggest you take a look at the Search Replace DB script on github.
+If you want to quickly and easily search for any instances of your old domain name and replace it with the new name we suggest you take a look at the Search Replace DB script on Github.
 This will allow you to do this with great ease.
-Just make sure you DELETE it when your are done (for security reasons) and don’t place it in your root domain, create a temp folder with a random name to host the script.
+Just make sure you DELETE it when you are done (for security reasons) and don’t place it in your root domain, create a temp folder with a random name to host the script.

 Step 8: The Final Touches

 This step includes two separate things with (potentially) several days between them.

 Before you can use the site on your new host you will need to reconfigure your domain’s DNS settings.
 They will be set to point to your old host and you will need to point the correct records to the new server IP address.